Appreciate and Be Happy

 Take some time to relax and allow your mind to identify moments you are proud of, inspired by or feel especially good about yourself.
 What would others say you have succeeded in or accomplished in your life.
 Write down those moments that make you feel the best about yourself and your life to date.

 Focus on the awe of the natural rhythm of the ocean tides, sunset and sunrises, the diversity of flowers and people or the power of innovation and technology in your life today.

 Appreciating what you have will strengthen your ability to create more of it.
 According to David Pollay MA, gratitude is the foundation that determines the strength of the bridge that leads to your goals and dreams.
 If the foundation of your bridge on both sides of the river bank are not strong than your bridge will likely collapse.
 The stronger your foundation on each side the further your bridge will take you into your future.
 The depth of your gratitude determines the length of your bridge.
 Gratitude compels you to focus on what you have in your life more so than what you feel has been taken away.

-Appreciate and Let Go
+Appreciate and Let Go of the Past

 Practicing gratitude has been shown to decrease feelings of resentment and regret while increasing acceptance.
 Acceptance is a necessary ingredient for making peace with the past.
 When you reflect on the past, your mind naturally looks to the future for an opportunity to change or make improvements.
 Some people find this transition challenging because they have difficulty letting go of regrets and disappointments.
 Appreciation is a powerful strategy to help make this transition because it organically helps you let go of the past so that you can move forward.